keanduque/amazing-popcorn/README.md

 this app can do the following :

 -   Search movie,
--   Select movie,
+-   Select movie and display to the watch lists,
 -   Add movie to the watched list,
+-   rate movie,
+-   add to storage to saved watched list
--   rate movie
+-   Delete watched movie to the list

 ## Other Info: